🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Vitamin C: a support for fertility

-The importance of vitamin C for reproductive health
+Importance of vitamin C for reproductive health

 Vitamin C is a powerful antioxidant that helps protect cells against oxidative damage.
-It is essential for the proper functioning of the immune system and plays a role in the synthesis of collagen, important for the health of tissues, including those of the reproductive system.
+It is essential for the proper functioning of the immune system and plays a role in the synthesis of collagen, which is important for the health of tissues, including those of the reproductive system.

 Impact on fertility